 - Items from everyday life, such as a cat or a chair

 - Events, such as weddings or funerals

 Haruspicy is a very ancient form of divination which is thought to originate in ancient Mesopotamia.
 A compendium of writings from 900-600BC known as The Bārûtu contains instructions on the practice of Haruspicy.
-The Bārûtu is one of the largest and earliest known mentions of the practice in detail, however, the texts are said to have been based on even earlier writings.
+The Bārûtu is one of the most significant and earliest known mentions of the method in detail; however, the texts are said to have been based on even earlier writings.

 Along with Mesopotamians the Greeks were well-known for their practice of Haruspicy.
 In the Bible, The Book of Ezekiel (21:21) mentions Haruspicy, Belomancy and possibly Teraphim together.